kaist-plrg/spectec-core/bundle/recursion/README.md

 The skeleton in `recursion.spectec` is a superset of the main language, so the function rules are stubbed here as well.
-Recursion is defined on top of closures, so begin by carrying over your completed function rules.
+Recursion is defined on top of closures, so begin by importing your completed function rules with `make import` -- it copies them from `../impty.spectec`, once the main exercise is finished.

 ## New constructs